-Where an airport is required to publicly disclose any information pursuant to either of clauses 2.3(1) or 2.4(1), the airport must at that time publicly disclose a certificate in the form set out in Schedule 20 in respect of that information, duly signed by two directors of the airport.
+Where an airport is required to publicly disclose any information pursuant to either of clauses 2.3(1) or 2.4(1), the airport must at that time publicly disclose a certificate in the form set out in Schedule 21 in respect of that information, duly signed by two directors of the airport.

-Where an airport is required to publicly disclose any information pursuant to clause 2.52.5(1)(s), the airport must at that time publicly disclose a certificate in the form set out in Schedule 21 in respect of that information, duly signed by two directors of the airport.
+Where an airport is required to publicly disclose any information pursuant to clause 2.5 (except pursuant to clause 2.5(1)(t)), the airport must at that time publicly disclose a certificate in the form set out in Schedule 22 in respect of that information, duly signed by two directors of the airport.

-Where an airport is required to publicly disclose any information pursuant to clause 2.10(1), the airport must at that time publicly disclose a certificate in the form set out in Schedule 22 in respect of that information, duly signed by two directors of the airport.2.5(1)(s)
+Where an airport is required to publicly disclose any information pursuant to clause 2.5(1)(t), the airport must at that time publicly disclose a certificate in the form set out in Schedule 23 in respect of that information, duly signed by one senior manager of the airport.

 Retention and Continuing Disclosure